digitc1/AWSLandingZone/ReadMe.md

 - setup the client account
 - invite the account from master and accept the invitations from the client

-To configure the Client  account that you just created, we'll need to run the "EC-Setup-Client.sh" script by adding the following parameters:
+To configure the Client  account that you just created, we'll need to run the *EC-Setup-Client.sh* script by adding the following parameters:

 * --organisation       : The orgnisation account as configured in your AWS profile (optional)
 * --clientaccprofile   : The client account as configured in your AWS profile